SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

     - To understand who Mr. Pancake is.
     - To easely get to meet up times and locations information.
     - To be able to contact organizers in case of questions.
+    - To receive a confirmation on successful contact for submission.